Updated May 21, 2026

 Raise your hand if you’ve ever been personally victimized by your older relative’s stories of toxic shock syndrome.
 Us too.

-Although toxic shock syndrome (TSS) is a real issue, it is highly unlikely that you will develop it.
-However, it’s important to know the facts.
+Although toxic shock syndrome (TSS) is a real issue, it is highly unlikely that you will develop it from a prolonged tampon.
+However, it’s important to know the signs and facts.

 TSS isn’t caused by tampon usage.
-It is caused by a particular strain of staphylococcus bacteria that exists on your skin and in your vagina naturally.
-Most of the time, this bacteria doesn’t cause any problems, but in rare cases, the bacteria can overgrow and release toxins that make you very sick.
+It is associated with a specific strain of Staphylococcus bacteria that exists on your skin and in your vagina naturally.
+Most of the time, this bacteria doesn’t cause any problems, but in rare cases, the bacteria can overgrow and release toxins that may make you sick.

-While it is unlikely you’ll get TSS, you can reduce your risk even further by:
+While it is unlikely you’ll get TSS, you can take a supportive approach to your cycle by:

 - Using the lowest absorbency tampon possible.